-Fathom offers assembly and model finishing services that further enhance the look of your design, helping you achieve specific textures and colors.
-Our model finishing services are often used for marketing photo shoots, tradeshows, internal presentations and more.
+Fathom Digital Manufacturing offers assembly and model finishing services that further enhance the look of your design, helping you achieve specific textures and colors.
+Our professional finishing services are often used for marketing photo shoots, tradeshows, internal presentations and more.

-The key attributes to consider when approaching model finishing are Color, Texture, Artwork and Assembly.
+The key attributes to consider when approaching finishing for aesthetically-important parts are Color, Texture, Artwork and Assembly.

 |FINISHING GRADE LEVELS||GRADE LEVEL DESCRIPTION||ADVANTAGES & CONSIDERATIONS|